Radio broadcast assistant

 Employers

-The BBC is one of the biggest employers of radio broadcast assistants and has numerous local and national stations.
+The BBC is one of the biggest employers of radio broadcast assistants and has numerous stations, over 40 of which are specific to a local area.
 There are also hundreds of commercial stations.
-Some are independent and some form part of larger radio groups.
+Some are independent, while others form part of larger radio groups.

-The country's regional and national commercial stations are owned by a small number of larger media groups, which include:
+The country's regional and national commercial stations are owned by several large media groups, which include:

 Specific job titles may differ between employers.
 Some commercial and local BBC stations may not employ people in a specific broadcast assistant role, as the work can be carried out by the presenter or producer.

-Many people work freelance or on fixed-term contracts, moving between stations and programmes.
+Many people work freelance or on fixed-term contracts, which allows them to move between stations and programmes.

 Look for job vacancies at: